Healthy Homes Assessment Te Aro

 Draught Stopping Te Aro

-Draughts increase the likelihood of low temperatures inside homes.
-A humid home is more expensive to heat, which results in wasting energy and incurring higher costs.
+Draughts can lead to low temperatures inside houses.
+A cold home costs more to heat, which means wasting energy and incurring higher costs.

-If you are able to feel external air getting in, or see a clear draught from a crack or a gap or crack, then it’s probably a gap or hole that requirements sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and let air in or out within the house require sealing.
-In the case of an open fireplace isn’t in use it may cause draughts and should be blocked off.
-Property managers and landlords are accountable for making sure that these draughts are stopped as far as imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a gap or hole or crack, then it is likely a crack or crack that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be sealed permanently.
+Gaps greater than 3mm that let air into or out into the home need sealing.
+In the case of an open fireplace is not in use, it may cause draughts and must be sealed off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched as much as possible.

-You don’t need to block off holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure when the household gets warmer and cooler, so that they are able to be closed and opened instead of instead of being stuck.
-We will test all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the building when the home is heated and cools in order to let them be closed and opened rather than being stuck.
+We will check all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections